londonb/js-Ember-marketplace/agile.md

 TO DO

-* As a user, I would like to select an item and see a description, cost, and other details.
-(Dynamic pages)

 * As a user, I would like to leave feedback on an item.

 * As a user, I would like to leave a rating on an item.